What Does NCLEX Stand for and What is it?

 NCBSN provides detailed information about each examination, both on test content and testing procedure.
 The graduating student who wants to prepare for the examination will be guided in study by the explanations given in the “Detailed Test Plan: Candidate Version.”
-This testing plan document will cover the information for registered nurses for the new examination going into effect on April 1, 2016.
+This testing plan document will cover the information for registered nurses for the new examination for 2018.

 The Detailed Test Plans list the content covered in the NCLEX examination plus the activity statements for each test category and subcategory.
 They give the proportions of items covered in the examination for each content area.
 They also provide sample test items so that nursing students can see how nursing knowledge and skills are assessed.

 Included in the Detailed Test Plan is a comprehensive explanation of the test format, which is called computer adaptive testing (CAT).
 CAT is a technologically advanced procedure that individualizes the test and testing procedure according to the knowledge level of the examinee.
 Unlike the group testing procedures using a standard examination that all examinees take, the NCLEX taker sits at a computer and responds to the specifically tailored instructions and test items given by the computer.
 The computer adapts the test and selects each subsequent question based on how the examinee has answered the prior questions.
 When the true competence level of the examinee is established, the test session is over.
 This can be accomplished in a short duration or may take as long as five hours.